-We are proud to provide implants for people who are missing teeth and would prefer another option than dentures.
+We are proud to provide Dental Implants in Raleigh, NC for people who are missing teeth and would prefer another option than dentures.
 We offer a 10-year warranty on all of our dental implants!

 Call 919-985-7300 to schedule an appointment today or learn about dental implant costs.